-Alcohol or booze is widely used by young people.
-Binge drinking, drink driving and unsafe sex can all result from the misuse of alcohol.
+Alcohol is widely used by young people.
+Binge drinking, drink driving, and unsafe sex can all result from engaging in risky drinking.

-In Australia, alcohol is generally considered to be a socially acceptable drug, yet it is responsible for most drug-related deaths in the teenage population.
+In Australia, alcohol is the most used drug, and contributes to all the leading causes of death for young people.
 Alcohol use also has a variety of serious health risks.

 It’s difficult to prevent teenagers from experimenting with alcohol, but parents and carers can encourage sensible drinking habits.